LouisBrunner/valgrind-macos/nightly/README.txt

 MAINTENANCE
 -----------
 The scripts in the nightly/ directory occasionally get updated.
-If that happens, you can just "svn update" within $DIR to get the updated versions, which will then be used the next time the tests run.
+If that happens, you can just "git pull" within $DIR to get the updated versions, which will then be used the next time the tests run.
 (It's possible that the scripts will be changed in a way that requires changes to the files in
-$DIR/conf/, but we try to avoid this.)
+$DIR/nightly/conf/, but we try to avoid this.)

 If you want such updates to happen automatically, you could write a script that does all the steps in SETTING UP above, and instead run that script from cron.